LMAX-Exchange/intellijLint/README.md

 [contract quantity](http://www.investopedia.com/terms/c/contractsize.asp), or the underlying quantity)

-The time it takes to run the checker framework over our entire codebase can be measured in minutes, so most of the time we don't run it locally before committing, but rather leave it up to our CI infrastructure.
+The time it takes to run the checker framework over our entire codebase can be measured in minutes, and we only run it just before committing.
+This leads to us finding out about type bugs when we think we're already done, rather than when we're working on the code that contains the incorrect typing.
-And basically, we just want faster feedback, so I spent some time making that happen.
+Basically, we just want faster feedback, so I spent some time making that happen.

 #### What does it actually do?